KrishBaidya/RaylibTestGame/README.md

-Here's a template for your `README.md` file for the snake game project:

----

 # Snake Game with Voice Commands

 This project is a classic Snake game with voice command inputs, built using C++, Raylib, and TorchScript.
 The game allows players to control the snake using simple voice commands.
 This project was submitted for a hackathon.